wggRobotic/.github/profile/README.md

 + [Hardware - Robot Design and Components](https://github.com/wggRobotic/CAD-Files-and-Components-N10)

 The lessons we learned in Eindhoven were incorparteted into our new rover-design.
 We have a completly new desigend modular main body.
 The rocker-bogie-suspension is mostly the same, but some tweaks in the models and a diffrent 3D-printing method made the parts much more durable.
-The robotic arm and gripper have also a new design
+The robotic arm and gripper have also a new design.

+All components, a list of the parts etc. can be found here: [N10_v.4.0](https://github.com/wggRobotic/CAD-Files-N10_version_4_0)

+Software here:
 + [Software - GUI](https://github.com/wggRobotic/N10C)
 + [Software - Servocontroller](https://github.com/wggRobotic/N10-PCA9685-Servo-Controller)
 + [Software - Motorcontroller](https://github.com/wggRobotic/N10-EduDrive)